cloudfoundry/community/toc/rfc/rfc-draft-efficient-modern-vm-sizes.md

 | cf | small-highmem | A default app running VM size that SHOULD have 16GB+ of memory and 2 CPUs, MAY be burstable since app workloads can be burstable.
 These SHOULD have a higher memory-to-CPU ratio to optimize cost and fit more applications per Diego Cell. |

 ### Amazon Web Services VM Mapping
+Switch all storage from `gp2` to `gp3` for a X% cost savings on disks.

 | VM Size Name | Old Size | New Size | Cost Savings | Notes |
 | --- | --- | --- | --- | --- |